 You can also top it with sour cream, chopped fresh parsley, and hot sauce.

-How to store Cheeseburger Hamburger Helper
+How to Store Homemade Cheeseburger Macaroni

 If you wind up with leftovers, you can store it in a food-safe, airtight container in the fridge for up to 5 days.